 Having said that, this part of Tenerife is stunning, and we really love it.
 The best time to visit Buenavista for the best weather is in September when the warm summer sun is most evident in this part of the island.

 The best time to visit Buenavista for the best weather is in September, when the warm summer sun is most evident on this part of the island.

-If your idea of a break is doing very little in a non-tourist area you may well enjoy it here.
-It is also a good place to explore the Teno massif mountains.
-If you don't fancy a long stay here, is it worth considering a two or three night stay to have a look around.
-The area is very beautiful and we like it a lot.
+If your idea of a break is doing very little in a non-tourist area, you will enjoy it here.
+It is also an excellent place to explore the Teno massif mountains.
+If you don't fancy an extended stay here, it worth considering a two or three-night visit to have a look around.
+The area is lovely, and we like it a lot.